In 1996, Tupac Shakur was the crown prince of West Coast rap.

-Jackson, however, maintains that she was sexually assaulted by multiple men that night, including Shakur.
-The rapper and Fuller ended up being charged with first-degree sexual abuse, sodomy and illegally possessing a firearm.
+But Jackson said that she was sexually assaulted by multiple men that night, including Shakur.
+The rapper and Fuller were charged with first-degree sexual abuse, sodomy and illegally possessing a firearm.
 (Agnant was also charged and tried separately.
 A fourth man who was supposedly there was never located.)

-Shakur maintained his innocence, but the charges against him had finally punctured the Teflon that had seemed to surround him throughout his previous run-ins with the law.
+Shakur maintained his innocence, but these charges seemed to finally punctured the Teflon that had so far surrounded (and boosted) his career throughout his previous run-ins with the law.

-Also in 1993 Shakur was fired from Menace II Society after becoming hard to deal with on set and he ended up involved in an attack on co-director Allen Hughes at a music video shoot.
-While awaiting trial on the rape case, Shakur was sentenced to 15 days in jail in March 1994 for assault and battery.
+Shakur was fired from Menace II Society after becoming hard to deal with on set and he ended up involved in an attack on co-director Allen Hughes at a music video shoot.
+While awaiting trial in the rape case, Shakur was sentenced to 15 days in jail in March 1994 for assault and battery.
 At the time, per the Los Angeles Times, there were four cases pending against Shakur in three states, including the then yet-to-be closed Atlanta shooting.

-In November 1994, Shakur suggested in an interview with the New York Daily News that Agnant had set him up in the rape case, reportedly calling him a "hanger-on."
-He had also seen Agnant and Biggie hanging out.
+In November 1994, Shakur suggested in an interview with the New York Daily News that Agnant—who Shakur reportedly called a "hanger-on"—had set him up in the rape case.
+He said he'd also seen Agnant hanging out with Biggie.

 On Nov.
 30, Shakur went to the NYC recording studio Quad to cut the track for Little Shawn.
-He was with his sister's boyfriend Zayd; Live Squad rapper Randy "Stretch" Walker, a friend of Biggie's; and Stretch's friend Fred.
+He was with his sister's boyfriend Zayd; Live Squad rapper Randy "Stretch" Walker, a mutual friend of his and Biggie's; and Stretch's friend Fred.

-When they got there, there was a guy in army fatigues outside and another in the lobby, neither of whom Shakur knew, but he assumed they worked security for Biggie.
-On their way to the elevator, the two men pulled out guns and told everyone to get down and take off their jewelry.
-Shakur ended up getting shot five times.
+According to Shakur's account, when they got there, there was a guy in army fatigues outside and another in the lobby, neither of whom he knew, but he assumed they worked security for Biggie.
+On their way to the elevator, Shakur said, the two men pulled out guns and told everyone to get down and take off their jewelry.
+Shakur was shot five times.

 Still, he made his way to the elevator and went upstairs, where a group was assembled, including Combs, Biggie and Harrell.
 According to some accounts, the police who arrived at the scene were the same three who had arrested Shakur for sexual assault, including one who had just testified at his trial.
 (Shakur told Vibe he recognized the cop after he got shot.)
-But former NYPD detective Bill Courtney, who had worked with a task force quietly set up to monitor the hip-hop community, told XXL magazine in 2011 that it wasn't the same cops.
+But former NYPD detective Bill Courtney, who had worked with a task force quietly set up to monitor the hip-hop community for potential criminality, told XXL magazine in 2011 that those weren't the same cops.

-Shakur was taken to Bellevue Hospital but soon checked himself out to recuperate at the home of a friend, the actress Jasmine Guy.
+Shakur was taken to Bellevue Hospital but soon checked himself out to recuperate at the home of friend Jasmine Guy, star of A Different World.

 On Dec.
 1, 1994, Shakur, bandaged and sitting in a wheelchair less than a day after being shot, and Fuller were found not guilty on the gun and sodomy charges, but were found guilty of three counts each of sexual abuse.
-In February 1995 Shakur was sentenced to 1 1/2 to 4 1/2 years in prison.
-Fuller, whom the judge determined had arranged the date and then stood by as Jackson was attacked, was sentenced to four months in jail and five years' probation.
+In February 1995 Shakur was sentenced to one and a half-to-four and a half years in prison.
+Fuller, whom the judge determined had arranged the date and then stood by as Ayanna Jackson was attacked, was sentenced to four months in jail and five years' probation.